abj247/maicbf/drones/baselines/README.md

 ## Running the Baseline Methods

-To run all the baseline methods, execute the provided shell script.
+To bulk run all the baseline methods, execute the provided shell script.
 This scripts interactively asks for parameters required by each method and runs them sequentially.

 ### Running All Methods Sequentially